nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 1a.
 System detects an error in the entered data.
     * 1a1.
 System shows an error message.
     * 1a2.
 User enters a new add request. <br>
-      Steps 1a1- 1a2 are repeated until the data entered are correct.<br>
+      Steps 1a1- 1a2 are repeated until the data entered is correct.<br>
       Use case resumes from step 2. <br>

-**Use case: UC3 - List all contacts**
+**Use case: UC2 - List all contacts**

 **MSS**
 1. User requests list all contacts.